Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 \subsection{The universal $ R $-matrix}

-In this paragraph we discuss universal $ R $-matrices and the dual concept of universal $ r $-forms.
+In this subsection we discuss universal $ R $-matrices and the dual concept of universal $ r $-forms.
 We derive an explicit formula for the universal $ r $-form of $ \Poly(G_q) $ in terms of the PBW-basis of $ U_q(\mathfrak{g}) $.